davpinto/elmnet/README.md

 ### Required Packages

-The following packages are required to make `emlnet` work properly.
+The following packages are required to make `elmnet` work properly.
 All of them will be automatically instaled when you install `elmnet`.

 -   `magrittr` to use the pipe operator `%>%`,
 -   `matrixStats` for fast row-wise and column-wise matrix operations,